eranschweitzer/synfeeder/README.md

 Please cite [\[1\]][1] when using this tool.

 ## File Structure
 - `src` The main functions used to to generate the feeders.
-Of these the key ones are
+Of these the key one is:
   - `single_feeder_gen` produces a single radial feeder
-  - `feeder_main` is a script to produce many feeders using an input csv file
 - `data` contains various distributions, limiting functions, libraries and similar data needed by the algorithm
 - `CIM` contains some preliminary code to convert csv output of feeders to CIM documents
 - `docs` contatins documentation